LISTEN TO THE LUMINEERS COVER CLASSIC TALKING HEADS

 O’Brien and Scott were already accomplished thirty-something players, record makers and writers when their respective publishers first put them together in the standard Nashville fashion.
 That initial meeting, which took place in a Music Row writing room near the tail end of the last century, quickly morphed from an arranged collaboration to a “Where have you been all my life?” moment for both artists.
 O’Brien, who hails from West Virginia, was steeped in bluegrass and country, while Scott, from nearby Kentucky, straddled country and rock ’n’ roll.
 “Tim and I both felt like we met at Hank Williams,” says Scott, noting that Hank’s music had been a passion of his musician father Wayne Scott, and those seminal records had been the younger Scott’s sacred texts growing up, as they were for O’Brien, along with the bluegrass canon.
 “Both of us can push the country button and be there,” says Tim of their common ground.
 “We just stretch toward each other till we intersect.”

-und on Memories & Moments are Scott’s lilting “It All Comes Down to Love,” which seems ancient until he sings, “Trouble is a cat on the freeway/Where the rubber meets the road she’ll find another way,” his achingly poignant title song, O’Brien’s raw-silk rhapsody “Brother Wind” and Darrell’s closing hymn “On Life’s Other Side.”
-These and other newly penned tunes are primed to be further burnished when these soul brothers bust them out on
+Among the nuggets found on Memories & Moments are Scott’s lilting “It All Comes Down to Love,” which seems ancient until he sings, “Trouble is a cat on the freeway/Where the rubber meets the road she’ll find another way,” his achingly poignant title song, O’Brien’s raw-silk rhapsody “Brother Wind” and Darrell’s closing hymn “On Life’s Other Side.”
+These and other newly penned tunes are primed to be further burnished when these soul brothers bust them out on stage.

-release Memories & Moments, O’Brien and Scott will spring into action.
+Right after they release Memories & Moments, O’Brien and Scott will spring into action.
 They’ve set aside a year, starting in late September, “to collaborate, to play this music and to say ‘Hey, we’re still here’ in a concentrated way,” O’Brien explains.
-It’ll be fascinating to see what these master chefs
+It’ll be fascinating to see what these master chefs cook up.

 David Bromberg Returns as Godfather of Americana with Fall Tour, Appearance at Americana Music Conference